mallibone/mallibone.github.io/_drafts/2021-04-XX-oidc-xamarin.md

 LoginResult loginResult = await oidcClient.LoginAsync(new LoginRequest());
 ```

 Starting the authentication will invoke our browser implementation `WebAuthenticatorBrowser`.
-Should the browser return a result, the OidcClient will automatically request the token from the server.
+Should the browser return a result, the OidcClient will automatically request the tokens from the server.
 If, however, there was an error at any stage, the result would provide us with the information.
 I.e. an exception occurred while executing the browser code.

+The tokens returned from the server are the access token, an id token and if requested a refresh token.
+The id token is a JSON Web Token ([JWT](https://en.wikipedia.org/wiki/JSON_Web_Token)) and can be viewed as the response from the identity server.
+You can view the content of the token using a JWT parser like [this](https://jwt.ms/) one.
+It is important to note that while the access token is also a JWT token and can be parsed the OAuth spec does not define it as so.
+It is better to not depend on information in the access token as a client but to better read it from the id token, which you can and should view as the response of the identity server.
+For example the id token will contain the information when the access token expires.

 ## Making authenticated requests